embolon/embolon.github.io/_posts/2016-01-17-disqus-comments-support-for-jekyll.md

     </div>
     { % endif % }

 The liquid template will read page front matter to parse into variables like page.url, page.layouts, page.comments.
 A typical way to use the liquid template is like this: { % if page.comments % } { % endif % }.
 This works like the C macro #ifdef and #endif.
 To enable such page.comments switch, we will further include the "comments" into the post front matter.
-For example,

     _posts/2016-01-17-This-is-a-test-post.md
     ---